-Continuing with that topic, I can become nonverbal when I encounter sensory overload.
+Continuing with that topic, I can lose my ability to filter words from my brain to my mouth when I encounter sensory overload (what many people call “non-verbal” – but that’s a misleading term for another time).
 Does this mean that you would consider me to be one of the more severe forms of autistic, since I cannot talk at times?
 And almost any given “good” day I am able to speak with those whom I know well and am comfortable, but it is extremely difficult – and mentally taxing – for me to speak with people whom I do not know or am not very familiar with (their motives, actions, mannerisms, etc.).

 Obviously, typing is a different story.
 But does it mean I’m any less autistic or any more able to lead a “normal life” simply because I possess the ability to express myself via keyboard – using my computer as an AAC device – and a vocabulary learned over more than three decades, from a mother who worked in a library for thirty years and my voracious appetite for information, leading me to read anything and everything I could into my hands?
 Here’s the easy answer: no, it does not make me any less autistic, further down some imaginary scale, or any more able to lead a “normal life”.
 There are many other ways being autistic manifests itself in my life as well, which would make you think anyone not typing this right now were “non-functional”… but that’s a discussion for another time.